-The challenges and opportunities of understanding the connection of aquatic invasive species and water resources are poorly understood, despite the real and growing impact of numerous aquatic invasive species on water quality and quantity.
-Research is needed to better understand these interactions and guide management decisions that will improve water resources at the regional scale.
+The challenges and opportunities of understanding the impact of per-and polyflouroalkyl (PFAS) substances on water resources are poorly understood, despite the real and growing impact of this group of man-made substances on water quality.
+Research is needed to better understand these interactions and guide management decisions that will improve water resources at the regional scale or national scale.
 Proposals are sought on the following specific areas of inquiry (levels of priority are not assigned, and the order of listing does not indicate the level of priority):